devaprakashpro/Webutilbox/CONTRIBUTING.md

 ## 📄 License

-By contributing to DevTools Dashboard, you agree that your contributions will be licensed under the MIT License.
+By contributing to WebUtilBox, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to DevTools Dashboard! 🚀
+Thank you for contributing to WebUtilBox! 🚀